Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 The Taurus kitchen should be an amazing place to bake bread, cook up some wonderful fresh meats, and be a place where people can gather.
 I recommend a nice rounded table, chairs with rounded edges, and circular bar stools.

-You could have a hutch or other shelf to display rounded objects like bowls, cups, plates, and other items.
+You could have a hutch or other shelf to display rounded objects like bowls, cups, and plates.
 Conceal your pointed objects, like knives and forks.

 - Your pantry should have canned foods.

-- Opt for circular storage objects over rounded objects.
+- Opt for circular storage objects over square ones.

 - You should have utensils and eating surfaces in a variety of materials: plastic, wood, metal, and glass.